qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ### Evacuate and drain Nodes

-If for some reason a node is needing to be removed or something has happened to the node and you want to safely remove it or you just need to update and then reboot the nof then you will need to make the node not schedulable and drain any pods that are currently running on the node:
+If for some reason a node is needing to be removed or something has happened to the node and you want to safely remove it or you just need to update and then reboot the node then you will need to make the node not schedulable and drain any pods that are currently running on the node:

 ```bash
 oc adm manage-node <node> --schedulable=false
 oc adm drain <node> --ignore-daemonsets
 ```

-Now the node should no longer be scheduling and have any pods running on it.
+The node should no longer be scheduling and have any pods running on it.
 We can now safely update or remove the node.
 If we want to remove the node we can do:

 ```bash
 oc delete node <node>